Testimonial 101: Visit Africa with East Africa Adventures (Tanzania edition)

 Sound of Silence is a new lodge located within the borders of the Serengeti.
 Even though they are relatively new (they opened in June 2019), they seem to run very smoothly.
 The location is a bit further away than other camps.
 Silence is more upscale than some of the other lodges we stayed in as well.
 The food is served on trays with silver cloches.
 Inside, the tents are beautiful and spacious.
 While beautiful, overall, this was my least favorite camp.

 I’ve probably said it too many times already, but this was the trip of a lifetime.
 I would absolutely recommend booking a trip with East Africa Adventure Tours and Safaris.
-They were great communicators (despite the 8-hour time difference), we’re willing to make changes to our itinerary (even last minute), and finally, provided better guides and game drive experiences than we could ever ask for.
+They were great communicators (despite the 8-hour time difference), we’re willing to make changes to our itinerary (even last minute), and finally, provided better guides and safari safari game drive experiences than we could ever ask for.
 Please consider booking with them if you’re ever traveling to East Africa.
 Bonus: They have itineraries to more than just Kenya and Tanzania.